-The Sparks Brothers – a band few people have heard off, who are celebrating five decades of music making
+The Sparks Brothers – The band few people have heard of, celebrate five decades of making music

 How can one rock band be successful, underrated, hugely influential and criminally overlooked all at the same time?
 A band that has been in the background of almost every art form across the last 50 years, Sparks is your favourite band’s favourite band, and soon to be yours too.

 THE SPARKS BROTHERS features commentary from celebrity fans Flea, Beck, Jack Antonoff, Jason Schwartzman, Neil Gaiman, and more.
 It takes audiences on a musical odyssey through five weird and wonderful decades with brothers/bandmates Ron and Russell Mael, celebrating the inspiring legacy of your favorite band’s favorite band.